Build first, then design

 Where do I change the fonts?

-Fonts are set organisation-wide in Settings > Branding and apply to all proposals and itineraries automatically.
-You cannot change fonts per proposal in the Journey Designer.
-Only Admins and Owners can update fonts in Settings — if you’d like a different font, ask your Admin.
+Fonts are set organisation-wide in Settings > Branding and apply to all public Journeys automatically.
+You cannot change fonts per Journey in the Journey Designer.
+Only Admins and Owners can update fonts in Settings - if you’d like a different font, ask your Admin.

 How does per-person pricing work?